 The end result, therefore, is you paying out a lot more in wages for less work done, even if the task can be completed quickly.

 There is also the fact that having too many employees dedicated to one single task, especially a task that can be ably done by just a handful of people, can actually start to bog things down.
 For example, let’s say you have a specific team in your company that works on the creation and publication of marketing copy.

-A typical setup here would involve a writer to create the copy, as well as an editor to check the copy and get it ready for publishing.
-If you have too many writers creating copy, then yes, it makes sense to hire more editors to manage the load.
-However, if you only have one or two writers creating copy and you have a team of editors to check each piece of copy being put out, you have a recipe for disaster.
+A typical setup here would involve a writer to create the copy and an editor to check it and get it ready for publishing.
+If you have too many writers creating copy, then it makes sense to hire more editors to manage the load.
+However, if you only have one or two writers creating copy and you have a team of editors to check each copy being put out, you have a recipe for disaster.